fugu137/watchlist-ui/README.md

 (Note: this is a work in progress.
 More features will be added over time.)

-## Running the UI
+## Running the application
-(Note: this application needs a server and a database to run properly.
-See below for instructions for running the full app.)
+*Note: this application needs a server and a database to be fully functional.
+See below for instructions for running the full app.
+(This is the recommended approach.)*

 To try the UI on its own: